roseengineering/mutual/README.md

 -height    : vertical antenna height
--segs      : number of segments to divide the simulated vertical into -autoload  : automatically base load the element vertical antenna -debug     : show the current error norm when simulating the array -el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters -solve     : solve matching networks for array
+-segs      : number of segments to divide the simulated vertical into -autoload  : automatically base load the element vertical antenna -el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters -solve     : solve matching networks for array
 -tie       : list of lines to tie together
+-debug     : show current error norm when simulating the array and other information
 ```

 Note the -diam, -height, and -el options can take the following suffix modifiers: